Previous

 Who Needs Penetration Testing?

-Penetration testing is an important tool for increasing the level of IT security in organisations.
-They often provide a good entry point into the process of increasing IT security.
-By focusing on technical analysis, penetration tests usually form the basis for implementing targeted hardening measures.
+Penetration testing is an important tool for increasing the level of IT security in an organisation.
+They often provide a good introduction to the process of increasing IT security.
+By focusing on technical analysis, penetration tests usually form the basis for the implementation of targeted hardening measures.

 The requirements for a penetration test vary from client to client.
-In an initial meeting I will try to establish the ACTUAL state of your current IT security.
-Based on this, we will work together to identify your needs and objectives, and I will provide you with a tailored proposal.
+In an initial discussion, we try to determine the current state of your IT security.
+Based on this, we will work with you to identify your needs and objectives, and prepare a tailored proposal.

 External Penetration Tests